UIC-CCTS-BSC/bscContentHelpers/README.md

 devtools::install_github("rmlane/bscContentHelpers")
 ```

+Note that this package isn’t on CRAN, so updates won’t be picked up by
+running `update.packages()`.
+However, once it’s installed, you should be
+able to run `devtools::update_packages()`.

 The current package relies on several underlying packages and software
 products (pandoc, `rmarkdown`, `bookdown`, a LaTeX engine).
 These should
 be automatically installed with RStudio and `bscContentHelpers`.
 If you